 Save Recipe

-This deep-fried cauliflower can be used as a vegan substitute for buffalo wings or in your favorite Asian-inspired dishes like orange cauliflower or sweet and sour cauliflower “chicken.”
+This deep-fried cauliflower can be used as a vegan substitute for buffalo wings or in your favorite Asian-inspired dishes, like orange cauliflower or sweet-and-sour cauliflower “chicken.”

 Monica, thank you for posting this delicious recipe!
 I have been searching the web for weeks on the perfect fried cauliflower with no avail… until today.
 My husband absolutely loved it!
 This will be in meal rotation.
 I’m looking forward trying other recipes on your site.